angularexample/mfe-angular-react-nx/README.md

 It includes step-by-step instructions for creating the project.

+## If You Want to Use the Code

+You can clone the repo and use the code as you see fit.
+Or you can follow the instructions in this article to create your own project.

+In return, Please:

+* Go to the repository https://github.com/angularexample/mfe-angular-react-nx and click the **Starred** button at the top right.
+* Go to my GitHub page https://github.com/angularexample and click the **Follow** button on the left side.

+This will help to promote the repo and help others find this solution.

 ## See the Article on Medium

 You can read the article on Medium for this project: